philipturner/molecular-renderer/Documentation/render-process.md

 | Window resolution     | TBD       | TBD       | TBD       |
 | Upscale factor        | 3x        | 3x        | 3x        |
 | AO sample count       | 7         | 7         | 7         |

-TODO: Test performance after getting the acceleration structure working.
-Run with a minimally small world volume, so you don't have to worry about the per-dense-voxel bottleneck.

 ## Ambient Occlusion Sample Count